Spotify Keeps Pausing? Try These 9 Proven Solutions

 - You should not use this tool to distribute music or for business.

 The Spotify app will be getting slow and unstable as hundreds of new songs, podcasts, and other forms of media are added to the platform every day.
 Plus, the playback of Spotify songs will interrupted by network connection or device mode settings.
 You need to make sure that the Spotify app is up to date and clear the cache regularly to keep it running smoothly on your device.
 If the problem persists, you can try the aforementioned suggestions in turn in order to find out what might be causing the problem and stop it from happening again.

 Of course, if you aren't interested in spending any more time fixing these bugs repeatedly, then the ultimate method is to utilize AudiCable Audio Recorder to download Spotify music to offline audio.
 After that, you can play songs offline on various devices anytime and anywhere without worrying about network, device compatibility, and more.
 Embrace your wonderful music experience with AudiCable right now!

-Note: The free trial version of AudiCable enables you to record a maximum of 10 Spotify music.
+Note: AudiCable's free trial only allows you to record the first 1 minute of each audio file.
 To get the full conversion, please become a registered member by buying a license from AudiCable.

 - 8 Ways to Fix Spotify Shuffle Not Random or Working